JoeWroe/mars-rover/README.md

 ```

 **User Story 3:**
-*This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.*
+*This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.* :heavy_check_mark:
 ```
 As a NASA controller,
 So that I can get a complete view of the surrounding terrain to send back to Earth,